shadowbq/threatinator/README.md

-# Threatinator
+# Shadowbq-Threatinator

 Threatinator is a ruby library for parsing threat data feeds.

-It is a component of [Cikl](https://github.com/cikl/cikl), a threat intelligence management system.
+This is a fork published as `shadowbq-threatinator`

 ## Source code repository

-The repository is located at: https://github.com/cikl/threatinator
+The repository is located at: https://github.com/shadowbq/threatinator

 ## Development